MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/symbols.md

 #### Use Source Link in .NET projects

-Source link is a set of tools that allow developers to debug their source code by mapping from the .NET assemblies back to the source code.
+Source Link is a set of tools that allow developers to debug their source code by mapping from the .NET assemblies back to the source code.
 Check out the [dotnet/sourcelink](https://github.com/dotnet/sourcelink) GitHub repository to learn about the different packages included.

 - For projects hosted on GitHub, add the `Microsoft.SourceLink.GitHub` package reference to your project file.